 Polyester is a water-repellent and mildew-resistant fabric.
-This hotel style curtain also doubles as a liner, comes in several colors, and is relatively affordable.
+This hotel-style curtain also doubles as a liner, comes in several colors, and is relatively affordable.
 It can be thrown in the washer or dryer and so will be able to be used longer than vinyl curtains.
 Recycled polyester is even better, but it is more expensive.

 Nylon is not the most environmentally friendly option, but it is PVC-free, lightweight, waterproof, and machine washable.
-If you are going to use an organic cotton or hemp curtain, a nylon liner would be an inexpensive way to add further protection for an expensive curtain.
+If you are going to use an organic cotton or hemp curtain, a nylon liner would be an inexpensive way to add further protection to an expensive curtain.

 Depending on the shape of your bathtub, installing a sliding door may be impossible.
-It is an excellent choice for the environment, since a door will last a long time and save water by not going in the laundry machine.
-Although it may cost more than a curtain, if you add up how many shower curtain and liners you will buy in your lifetime, a sliding door is probably the most affordable option in the long run.
+It is an excellent choice for the environment since a door will last a long time and save water by not going in the laundry machine.
+Although it may cost more than a curtain, if you add up how many shower curtains and liners you will buy in your lifetime, a sliding door is probably the most affordable option in the long run.